jefflau/jest-fetch-mock/README.md

 }
 ```

+> Note: If the `"files"` or `"include"` properties are set in the `tsconfig.json` file, then the `setupJest.ts` file must be included.
+Otherwise, the TypeScript compiler will fail to find `fetchMock`.

 With this done, you'll have `fetch` and `fetchMock` available on the global scope.
 Fetch will be used as usual by your code and you'll use `fetchMock` in your tests.

 ### Using with Create-React-App